StatelessStudio/api-machine/README.md

 You can create custom validators by extending `ComposedValSan` from valsan.
 See the [valsan documentation](../valsan/README.md) for more details.

+## Middleware

+Routers and endpoints support Express-style middleware for authentication, logging, validation, and more.
+See [Middleware Support](docs/middleware.md) for usage and examples.

 ## Contributing & Development

 See [contributing.md](docs/contributing/contributing.md) for information on how to develop or contribute to this project!